 Intrastate natural gas pipeline operations are not generally subject to rate regulation by FERC, but they are subject to regulation by various agencies in the respective states where they are located.
 However, to the extent that an intrastate pipeline system transports natural gas in interstate commerce, the rates, terms and conditions of such transportation service are subject to FERC jurisdiction under Section 311 of the Natural Gas Policy Act, or NGPA.
 Under Section 311, intrastate pipelines providing interstate service may avoid jurisdiction that would otherwise apply under the Natural Gas Act of 1938, or NGA.
 Section 311 regulates, among other things, the provision of transportation services by an intrastate natural gas pipeline on behalf of a local distribution company or an interstate natural gas pipeline.
 Under Section 311, rates charged for transportation must be fair and equitable, and amounts collected in excess of fair and equitable rates are subject to refund with interest.
 Additionally, the terms and conditions of service set forth in the intrastate pipeline's Statement of Operating Conditions are subject to FERC approval.
-Failure to observe the service limitations applicable to transportation services provided under Section 311, failure to comply with the rates approved by FERC for Section 311 service, and failure to comply with the terms and conditions of service established in the pipeline's FERC-approved Statement of Operating Conditions could result in the assertion of federal NGA jurisdiction by FERC and/or the imposition of administrative, civil and criminal penalties.
+Failure to observe the service limitations applicable to transportation services provided under Section 311, failure to comply with the terms and conditions of service established in the pipeline's FERC-approved Statement of Operating Conditions could result in the assertion of federal NGA jurisdiction by FERC and/or the imposition of administrative, civil and criminal penalties.
 The Pelico system is subject to FERC jurisdiction under Section 311 of the NGPA.
 The maximum rate that the Pelico system may currently charge is \$0.1965 per MMBtu.
-The Pelico system filed a new Section 311 rate case with FERC on December 1, 2006, pursuant to a FERC order.
+The Pelico system is subject to FERC on December 1, 2006, pursuant to a FERC order.
 The rate case included a transportation rate of \$0.2617 per MMBtu and no other changes to the Pelico system's terms and conditions of service.
 The rate case is pending, but we do not expect the outcome to have a material adverse effect on our business.